-OPERATING
+OPERATING The SUPERMAX

-Before using the drum sander, review the previous pages in this manual on initial set-up and adjustment.
+Before using your SUPERMAX drum sander, review the previous pages in this manual on initial set-up and adjustment.
 In this section, you will learn how to operate the machine.
 Note that connecting the machine to an adequate dust collection system is necessary before operating the unit.